alphagov/govuk-developer-docs/source/manual/dns.html.md

 [govuk-aws-data](https://github.com/alphagov/govuk-aws-data/) repositories.
 While GOV.UK migrates to AWS speak with GOV.UK Replatforming for support making your changes.

+## DNS for the `publishing.service.gov.uk` domain

+To make a change to this zone, begin by adding the records to the yaml file for the zone held in the [DNS config repo](https://github.com/alphagov/govuk-dns-config).

+We use a Jenkins job that publishes changes to `publishing.service.gov.uk`.
+The job uses [Terraform](https://www.terraform.io/) and pushes changes to the selected provider.

 ## DNS for the `gov.uk` top level domain